Learn how to keep your soups, stews, grains and legumes for longer, with this comprehensive guide to storing plant-based leftovers.

 Frozen fruits will last between 6 and 12 months in the freezer, though bananas should be used within a week as they will start to discolour.

-If you want to prepare cooked vegetables for the week ahead, wash and cut them as you normally would, boil them them in hot water for 1 minute, then drain and rinse with cold water.
+If you want to prepare cooked vegetables for the week ahead, wash and cut them as you normally would, boil in a pot of water for 1 minute, then drain and rinse with cold water.
 Once the veggies have cooled completely, pat them dry with a towel, and transfer to zip lock bags (make sure you get all the air out of bags in order to prevent freezer burn.)
 Your vegetables can now be stored in the freezer for 1-2 months, and added to meals as needed.
 This is a great way to preserve fresh vegetables that you think may spoil before you have a chance to use them.

-Not all salads make good leftovers; lettuces start to wilt, and pre-cut salad vegetables can become slimey.
+Not all salads make good leftovers; lettuces start to wilt, and pre-cut salad vegetables can become slimy.
 Leaving the dressing off salads means that they are likely to keep longer, and you should always do this if you're preparing them ahead of time for parties and picnics.
 Salads with bean or grain bases (like this one) will fare better when stored as leftovers, and can usually be kept in the fridge for 1-2 days.

 - Freezing Beans: Once the cooked beans have cooled completely, rinse them well, then pat dry with a towel.
 Spread them out in a single layer on a baking tray and pop them in the freezer for a couple of hours.
-This will help them to keep their shape; if you pile them in on top of each other, they're likely to freeze together in one grea big bean-mass.
+This will help them to keep their shape; if you pile them in on top of each other, they're likely to freeze together in one great big bean-mass.
 Once the beans are firm, transfer them to sealed containers or zip lock bags and store them in the freezer for up to 3 months.
-Make sure you get all the air out of bags, and fill containers completely in order to prevent freezer burn.
+Make sure you get all the air out of bags, and fill any containers completely, in order to prevent freezer burn.
 Defrost before adding to your meals.

 - Freezing Lentils and Split Peas: Once your lentils/split peas are cooked, allow them to cool completely.
 Transfer to sealed containers and store in the freezer for up to 3 months.
 Defrost before adding to your meals.

 Like legumes, cooked grains are great to have on hand for when you need a healthy meal in a pinch.
 Cooking brown rice, barley or quinoa in double or triple batches is a good idea.
-Once cooked grains have cooled, you can store them in the fridge for several days, and reheat them as needed.
-If you want to keep them for longer than 5 days, portion your cooked grains into airtight containers or zip lock bags, and store them in the freezer.
+Once the cooked grains have cooled, you can store them in the fridge for 3 days, and reheat as needed.
+If you want to keep them for longer than 3 days, portion your cooked grains into airtight containers or zip lock bags, and store them in the freezer.
 They'll keep for several months, and can be defrosted in the microwave or on the stove (just add a little water first.)

 SOUPS AND STEWS